 What makes homemade toaster pastries so easy to make is that I use refrigerated pie crust for the pastry part.
 I like to keep things simple most mornings, so pre-made refrigerated pie crust is perfect for me.

-The filling for the toaster pastries is either our favorite jam or jelly, which at the moment happens to be strawberry or Nutella.
+The filling for the toaster pastries is either our favorite jam or jelly or Nutella.

 This is a small batch toaster pastries recipe and it will yield 6 toaster pastries.
 Store the toaster pastries in an airtight container at room temperature for 3 days or in the refrigerator for a week.